 The Photo Burst block can be added to any marketing video you make with Animoto.
-Whether you’re starting from a template or from scratch, you can add a photo burst by clicking on the Add a Block button.
-This’ll open up a menu of our all of our blocks, which you can learn more about here.
+Whether you’re starting from a template or from scratch, you can add a photo burst by clicking on the + button at bottom of your project, near the blue play button.
+This’ll open up a menu of our all of our blocks and layouts, which you can learn more about here.

 To customize it, simply add between 3 and 15 photos.
 You can drag and drop your own photos into the block, or add photos from our Getty Images library.
 Then, drag and drop to rearrange.

 Once you’ve added all your photos, it’s time to set the speed.
 You can do this under the timing panel on the right side of your screen.
-There are three speed options: 1X, 2X, and 3X.
+There are three speed options: Slow, Auto, and Faster.
 Click to preview and select the speed you like best.

-You can also add text to your burst under the text panel on the right.
+You can also add text to your burst by clicking on the T icon on the left-hand side of the block.
 Head down to the tips section at the end of this guide for more info on using text in bursts.

 Now that you know where to find the Photo Burst block and how to set it up, we thought we’d share some tips for when to use it.
 Here are some effective ways to use a Photo Burst to create a more effective narrative for your video.